qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/instrument_drivers/QDevil/QSwitch/index.rst.txt

    .. py:method:: close_relays(relays: State) -> None

+      Close multiple relays at once.

+      Args:
+          relays: A list of tuples (line, tap) specifying the each relay to close. e.g. [(1, 0), (2, 1)]

    .. py:method:: close_relay(line: int, tap: int) -> None

+      Close a relay at the specified line and tap.

+      Args:
+          line: The line number (1 to N*24)
+          tap: The tap number (0 for ground, 1-8 for breakouts, 9 for connect)

    .. py:method:: open_relays(relays: State) -> None

+      Open multiple relays at once.

+      Args:
+          relays: A list of tuples (line, tap) specifying the relays to open. e.g. [(1, 0), (2, 1)]

    .. py:method:: open_relay(line: int, tap: int) -> None

+      Open a relay at the specified line and tap.

+      Args:
+          line: The line number (1 to N*24)
+          tap: The tap number (0 for ground, 1-8 for breakouts, 9 for connect)

    .. py:method:: ground(lines: OneOrMore) -> None

+      Connect one or more lines to ground (tap 0).

+      Args:
+          lines: A line name, number, or list of names/numbers.

    .. py:method:: connect(lines: OneOrMore) -> None

+      Connect the specified lines directly through to the output (i.e. connect tap 9)

+      Args:
+          lines: The line(s) to connect to the output.
+Specify a single line through its integer value or its name, or multiple lines through a list of integers or names.

    .. py:method:: connect_all() -> None

+      Connect all lines on all QSwitches through to their outputs, i.e. close tap 9 for all lines.

    .. py:method:: breakout(line: Union[str, int], tap: Union[str, int]) -> None

+      Connect the specified line to the specified tap AND disconnect ground.

+      Args:
+          line: The line to connect to the breakout.
+Specify either its integer value or its name.
+          tap: The tap to connect the line to.
+Specify either its integer value or its name

    .. py:method:: line_float(lines: OneOrMore) -> None

+      Open _all_ relays on one or more lines such that the line is floating.

+      Args:
+          lines: The line(s) to float.
+Specify a single line through its integer value or its name, or multiple lines through a list of integers or names.

    .. py:method:: arrange(breakouts: Optional[Dict[str, int]] = None, lines: Optional[Dict[str, int]] = None) -> None